 The Rawal Institute also offers scalp micropigmentation to address areas of hair loss.

 Scalp micropigmentation adds permanent color to your scalp in areas of thinning hair and hair loss, producing the appearance of a full head of hair.
 You can choose to use scalp micropigmentation alone, or together with other hair loss treatments.

-The micropigmentation process is like getting a tattoo, but with specialized equipment and techniques that inject tiny dots of color.
+The micropigmentation process is like getting a tattoo, but with specialized equipment and techniques that inject tiny dots of medical grade charcoal based pigment.
 The dots are artistically layered in a stippling pattern, using different hues of color to create natural-looking depth and definition.

 If you’re ready to restore your hair, beard, or even your eyebrows, call The Rawal Institute for Hair Restoration and Aesthetic Medicine or schedule an appointment online.